Willem Ogier

 Willem (or Guilliam) Ogier (1618–1689) was a Flemish schoolmaster, playwright and comedian.

 Life

 Guilliam Ogier was born in Antwerp in 1618 but brought up in Amsterdam.
-He returned to Antwerp after his father's death.
-He registered with the schoolmasters' guild in 1644, becoming dean of the guild during the 1650s.
+He returned to Antwerp after his father's death and registered with the schoolmasters' guild in 1644, becoming dean of the guild during the 1650s.
 He wrote comedic moralities for performance by the chambers of rhetoric (civic poetry and drama societies) the Violieren and the Olijftak.
-First performances were often on the Feast of St Luke (18 October), as the rhetoricians had a close association with the Guild of Saint Luke (the guild of painters, illuminators, printmakers and booksellers).
+First performances were often on the Feast of St. Luke (18 October), as the rhetoricians had a close association with the Guild of Saint Luke (the guild of painters, illuminators, printmakers and booksellers).
 When the Olyftack and Violieren merged in 1660 Ogier took a leading role as "Factor" of the reinstituted chamber.
 He died in Antwerp on 22 February 1689.

+Guilliam Ogier was the father of the playwright Barbara Ogier, who also took part in the Olijftak.